-IV.A.1.a) The Director should have an earned doctorate from a regionally-accredited university, in counseling psychology, clinical psychology, counselor education, or other closely related discipline.

-IV.A.1.b) The Director must have had a supervised internship or equivalent which included clinical assessment, counseling and crisis intervention, preferably with a diverse college-age population.

-IV.A.1.c) The Director should have a minimum of 5 years previous experience as a staff member in a clinical and/or counseling setting, at least one of which should be in a clinical and/or administrative supervisory capacity.

-IV.A.1.d) The Director must have abilities and attributes that enable effective representation of mental health issues in the campus community, and effective interaction with, and the ability to gain the respect of, counseling staff, colleagues, administrators, faculty, staff, parents and students.

-IV.A.1.e) The Director should hold appropriate state or provincial licensure or certification.
-If the director is not licensed for autonomous practice, there must be a licensed or certified professional on the staff of the counseling service who has a doctorate in counseling psychology, clinical psychology, counselor education, or related discipline to assist the Director in the delivery and supervision of the clinical activities and services of the agency.
+- IV.A.1.a) The Director should have an earned Doctorate or Master's degree from a regionally-accredited university, in counseling psychology, clinical psychology, counselor education, social work, marriage and family, or other closely related discipline. - IV.A.1.b) The Director must have had a supervised internship, supervised field placement, or equivalent as part of the requirement for the degree, which included clinical assessment, counseling and crisis intervention, preferably with a diverse college-age population. - IV.A.1.c) The Director should have a minimum of 5 years previous experience as a staff member in a clinical and/or counseling setting, at least one of which should be in an administrative supervisory capacity. - IV.A.1.d) The Director must have abilities and attributes that enable effective representation of mental health issues in the campus community, and effective interaction with, and the ability to gain the respect of, counseling staff, colleagues, administrators, faculty, staff, parents and students. - IV.A.1.e) The Director should hold appropriate state or provincial licensure or certification.
+Exceptions may be considered on an individual basis If the director is not licensed for autonomous practice, but there is a licensed or certified professional on the staff of the counseling service who has a degree in counseling psychology, clinical psychology, counselor education, or related discipline to assist the Director in the delivery and supervision of the clinical activities and services of the agency.

-IV.A.2.
-Equivalency Criteria: Non-doctorate Director

-For a doctoral equivalency waiver to be considered by the IACS Board of Accreditation, Directors with non-doctoral degrees must meet the following criteria:

-IV.A.2.a) Master's or Specialist degree in an appropriate field.

-IV.A.2.b) Completion of a supervised field placement as part of the requirement for the Master's or Specialist degree that provided clinical assessment and intervention experiences, preferably with a college-age population.
+3 Section IV.
+Amended 10-22-2016

-IV.A.2.c) Graduate-level academic training in clinical and professional functioning, such as: diagnosis and assessment, counseling theory and practice, ethical issues, supervision, diversity, and research.
+- IV.A.1.f) The Director should have graduate-level academic training in clinical and professional functioning, such as: diagnosis and assessment, counseling theory and practice, ethical issues, supervision, diversity, and research. - IV.A.1.g) The Director should have evidence of involvement and commitment to educational and professional development.